mattwar/UnionTypes/README.md

     );
 ```

-If you enable generation of equality functions, the type union will implement `IEquatable<T>`,
-and you will be able to compare two instances with each other.
+You can also compare two different instances of the same type union for equality without needing to access the values.

 ```CSharp
     Pet pet1 = new Cat("Mr Fluffy");